CZ-NIC/knot/doc/man_kdig.rst

   port is 53.

 **-q** *name*
   Set the query name.
 An explicit variant of *name* specification.
+If no *name* is provided, empty question section is set.

 **-t** *type*
   An explicit *query_type* specification.
 See possible values above.